tokend/client-scaffold/README.md

 ### Changes to views

-KYC details is shown on following pages:
+KYC details are shown on following pages:
 - KYC submitting page (`/src/vue/app/verification/make/Verification.Individual.vue`)

 Also on admin panel: